tpg/is-presentable/README.md

 <p>{{ $model->created_at->format('d F Y H:i a') }}</p>
 ```

-That works nicely, but what if you need to use the same format in a whole lot of places.
-That gets frustrating.
+Laravel will automatically hand the `created_at` timestamp to `Carbon` so this actually works nicely.
+But what if you need to use the same format in a whole lot of places.
+Now it gets frustrating.
 You could create a model accessor, which would work just fine, but then it feels like it's litering up your model with presentation data.
-That's where IsPresentable comes in.
+And do you add the same accessor to all your models?
+That's where this comes in.

 ## Installation

-Install in your Laravel app:
+As always, install into your Laravel app using Composer:

 ```
 composer require thepublicgood/is-presentable